 This is a part-time position doing outreach, navigation and providing peer support in person, on the phone and virtually for individuals as part of Peer Pathways to Wellness program.
-For this position, a “Peer Support Specialist” is defined as an individual living in recovery from mental health, substance use and/or trauma conditions with at least 70 hours of Peer Support Specialist training.
-The Peer Support Specialist will function as a role model to peers; exhibit competency in personal recovery and use of wellness tools; and serve as a peer advocate, providing information, resources and peer support for people in various settings.
-The Peer Support Specialist will be an employee of CMWN and receive supervision from the Peer Support Specialist Supervisor and additional support from its Executive Director, Recovery Education Manager, Operations and Program Manager, and Program Coordinator.
+For this position, a “Peer Support Professional” is defined as an individual living in recovery from mental health, substance use and/or trauma conditions with at least 70 hours of Peer Support Specialist training.
+The Peer Support Professional will function as a role model to peers; exhibit competency in personal recovery and use of wellness tools; and serve as a peer advocate, providing information, resources and peer support for people in various settings.
+The Peer Support Professional will be an employee of CMWN and receive supervision from the Peer Support Supervisor and additional support from its Executive Director, Recovery Education Manager, Operations and Program Manager, and Program Coordinator.
 This is a grant-funded position and subject to continuation of the grant award.

 - Perform targeted outreach in and around our partnership sites in Denver and other future locations identifying people in need of support.

 - Receive referrals from location staff and work with individuals to determine their needs.

 - Assist in obtaining services that suit that individual’s support/recovery needs by providing names of staff, community resources, and groups that may be useful.

 - Inform individuals about community and existing supports and how to use these in the recovery process.

 - Connect individuals to appropriate social service agencies and/or enroll in benefits as needed [specific training will be provided].

 - Lead peer support groups with support and guidance from a CMWN peer support staff.

 - Utilize wellness tools including Wellness Recovery Action Plan® (WRAP®) to assist individuals in creating their own personal wellness and recovery plans.

 - Support partnership sites and future location staff by de-escalating situations in which an individual is in distress and needs trauma-informed peer support interventions.

 - Provide individuals with emergency supplies as needed (e.g., bus tickets, hygiene products, first aid items).

-- Maintain a working knowledge of current trends and developments in the Peer Support Specialist field
+- Maintain a working knowledge of current trends and developments in the Peer Support Professional field